Indranil-Sarmah/FED-quiz-1-assignment/README.md

 ***FED-quiz-1-assignment***

-I have used inline css , and the image is loded from positingimg.com , Source code can be viewed on ' MCA_10011_19 Quiz 1.html '.
+I have used inline css , and the image is loaded from positingimg.com , Source code can be viewed on ' MCA_10011_19 Quiz 1.html '.

 ***Name :*** Indranil Sarmah